Schoolies week: what you need to know

 - Confirm the group’s plans with the parents of your child’s friends.

 If your child has a health condition, you might want to set up a ‘check in’ system with your child.
-For example, your child might agree to text you every morning to confirm that he’s OK.
+For example, your child might agree to text you every morning to confirm that they’re OK.

 In an emergency